God’s Work Cannot Be Quarantined

 Jason and Donna Tan

-- Jason’s testimony of “Asian Access came at just the right time.“
+- Jason’s testimony of “A3 came at just the right time.“

 - Dr. Jason Richard Tan serves on the A2/Philippines leadership team.
 He is the father of Joshua and Elisha, and the husband of Donna.
 He is also the author of Man Up: 21 Lessons Every Man Needs to Know About Manhood.
 Dr. Tan has had over 10 years of full-time pastoral experience with the Christian and Missionary Alliance Churches of the Philippines (CAMACOP) and is currently the president of Great Commission Missionary Training Center in Antipolo City.